hombremuchacho/docs/source/index.html.md

 ```

-Turnstyle has the capability of sending POST notifications when users sign in
+Yelp Wifi's Turnstyle API has the capability of sending POST notifications when users sign in
 to specified access points.
 When a user signs into one of the associated venues,
 a POST request is made to the URL.
 If you would like to enable functionality,
-please contact support@getturnstyle.com
+please contact support@yelpwifi.com

 Note: Not all of the user properties will be present, depending on what method
 the user used to authenticate, and what info they granted Turnstyle to have access